 Logic Trumps Emotion

 There are few feelings as scary as watching money disappear into thin air.
 That is exactly what can happen when investing in stocks, however.
 Imagine watching your account balance dropping by hundreds of dollars right before your eyes.
 It almost feels like a movie – but it is real.
-Many traders make the mistake of letting the emotions control them.
+Many traders make the mistake of letting emotions control them.
 They buy stocks at high points because they don’t want to miss out on potential profits.
 Then when the same stock starts to drop they sell out of fear of losing money.
 These traders lose over and over again because they are ruled by both fear and greed, not logic.
+Tip: buy and hold Motley Fool stock recommendations to consistently beat the market.

 Don’t Invest Money You Don’t Have